OpenAI (PII Redaction Guardrails)

 returns allow/deny and a reason.
 Iron Book records:

-- agent DID, token/jti, action/resource, policy id with version.
+- agent DID, token, action/resource, policy id with version.

-- evaluated context snapshot (sanitized), agent's trust score.
+- full evaluated context snapshot, agent's trust score.

 - allow/deny result + reason (useful for support and audits).